18 October 1999

 We should cease to behave in such an arrogant manner with Gods Creation.

 For example, suggesting we need GM technology to feed the world is no argument for its introduction, since we have poor prices worldwide due to over-production already.

 People starve because of war and politics, not because farmers can not produce enough.

 GM crops have only one benefit, and that is the enlargement of the coffers of

 GM crops mean too much technology. too quickly.
 The implications are serious if things go wrong.

 GM crop research must continue, if only to prove that the products are safe.

-LONG-TERM, GM could be a disaster, while offering no real short-term benefits except to the biotech industry.
+LONG-TERM, GM could be a disaster, while offering no real short-term

 To add your own comments to this debate, CLICK HERE and Have Your Say